w5xd/PacketRainGauge/README.md

 <h2> Construction</h2>

-The <a href='https://www.sparkfun.com/products/11114'>Arduino Pro Mini</a> requires its following PCB options to be made in order to work in this project:
+The <a href='https://www.sparkfun.com/products/11114'>Arduino Pro Mini</a> requires the following PCB options to be made in order to work in this project:
 <ul>